pranjalisr/Multi-Cloud-Infrastructure-Management/README.md

 # 🌩️ Multi-Cloud Infrastructure Management

 Hey there, cloud enthusiasts!
-Welcome to our multi-cloud infrastructure management project.
-We're going to set up a robust infrastructure across AWS, Azure, and Google Cloud using Terraform, because why settle for just one cloud when you can have three? 😎
+Welcome to multi-cloud infrastructure management project.
+Set up a robust infrastructure across AWS, Azure, and Google Cloud using Terraform, because why settle for just one cloud when you can have three? 😎

 ## 🎯 What's the goal?

 - Set up infrastructure across AWS, Azure, and Google Cloud
 - Create a unified dashboard for cross-cloud monitoring
 - Implement cost-optimization and failover strategies
-- Learn a ton and have fun doing it!

 ## 🛠️ Tools of the Trade